National Institutes of Health: NIH Toolbox

 In September 2006, the NIH Blueprint for Neuroscience Research started a contract for the NIH Toolbox for the Assessment of Neurological and Behavioral Function to develop a set of state-of-the-art measurement tools to enhance collection of data in large cohort studies.
-Scientists from more than 100 institutions nationwide contributed.
+More than 250 scientists from almost 100 academic institutions contributed to its development.
 In September 2012, the NIH Toolbox was rolled out to the research community.
 NIH Toolbox assessments are based, where possible, on Item Response Theory and adapted for testing by computer.

 Database of Genotypes and Phenotypes

 NIH sponsors the Database of Genotypes and Phenotypes (dbGaP), a repository of information produced by studies investigating the interaction of genotype and phenotype.
 The information includes phenotypes, molecular assay data, analyses and documents.
 Summary-level data is available to the general public whereas the individual-level data is accessible to researchers.
 According to the City Journal NIH denies access to such attributes as intelligence, education and health on the grounds that studying their genetic basis would be stigmatizing.